About Our Content

 It’s important that we assess the context behind the content in games.
 Let’s consider two hypothetical games that include anti-Christian content:

 Game A would potentially been seen more favourably in our eyes, as while there is the presence of anti-Christian content, it’s purposefully cautioned against or condemned outright.
-The Bible itself contains historic records of God’s enemies employing anti-Christian rhetoric (which is of course not presented favourably).
+The Bible itself contains historic records of God’s enemies employing anti-Christian rhetoric (and is of course not presented favourably).

 Game B would likely be seen unfavourably, as the glamorisation of anti-Christian behaviour only serves to, directly or indirectly, lead people further from what is good and pleasing to God.